Disparate Impact on Group Accuracy of Linearization for Private Inference

-This observation, in conjunction with what is observed in \cref{fig:TestAccsandOtherMetrics} (left), underscores the key relation between distance to the decision boundary plays and fairness issues following ReLU linearization.
-The understanding of this interplay is crucial for the design of the proposed mitigation technique, reviewed in the next section.
+This observation, in conjunction with what observed in \cref{fig:TestAccsandOtherMetrics} (left), underscores the key relation between distance to the decision boundary plays and fairness issues following ReLU linearization.
+Understanding of this interplay is crucial to design the proposed mitigation technique, reviewed in the next section.

-\section{Mitigation and impact on fairness}
+\section{Mitigation and Impact on Fairness}

-So far, we have presented an in-depth analysis of the disparate effects that linearization techniques produce on the fairness of unbalanced datasets, showing how reduced \gls*{relu} budgets negatively affect the accuracy over underrepresented groups.
+So far, we have presented an in-depth analysis of the disparate effects that linearization techniques produce on the fairness of unbalanced datasets, showing how reduced \gls*{relu} budgets negatively affect the accuracy over underreprested groups.
 We will now present a solution to extend \gls*{relu} linearization to contexts where fairness matters along with \acrlong*{pi}.
 Recall from \cref{prop:max_eig} the relationship between a group's Hessian eigenvalues, their proximity to the decision boundary, and the corresponding errors made by the model for that group.
-Since, as shown in the previous section, the distance to the decision boundary of a sample directly relates to their accuracy drop across various ReLU linearization rates, our strategy leverages this intuition and introduces ``fairness regularizers'' to equalize the distances to the decision boundary of various groups.
+Since, as shown in the previous section, the distance to the decision boundary of a sample directly relates to their accuracy drop across various ReLU linearizaiton rates, our strategy leverages this intuition and introduces ``fairness regularizers'' to equalize the distances to the decision boundary of various groups.
 These regularizers, capture the differences in losses between groups and population, (and by proxy the distance to the boundary).
 The method leverages Lagrangian duality principles \cite{FvHMTBL:ecml20} for implementation and it works off-the-shelf with the \gls*{kd} based finetuning step, offering a seamless integration into existing algorithms.